The signal to be analyzed.

 sampled to reduce CPU overhead.
 This will also reduce

 the pitch resolution.
-The default value of 1
+The default value of 1 means

 that the input signal is not down sampled. (init-time